Price information

 The physical activity, dog sledding, is the main element of this trip.
 You do not need prior knowledge of the activity, but you are responsible to dress properly for the trip, bring appropriate personal equipment, have general good physical fitness, courage and adventure spirit.

 The guide is the main responsible for guests and security on each trip.
 If the guide consider that a participant does not have proper clothes or physical fitness level for the activity, he or she can decide that the participant cannot take part in the trip due to security reasons.
 Parts of the trip can be demanding due to weather, wind and low temperatures, as well as rough terrain without roads or trails.
-Other factors that may challenging you is the length and duration of the trip, as well as a steep climb or when you must assist the huskies by pushing the sled in deep snow.
+Other factors that may be challenging to you is the length and duration of the trip, as well as a steep climb or when you must assist the huskies by pushing the sled in deep snow.

 Dogsledding adventures are not suitable for persons suffering from back pains.
 Pregnant women cannot participate on any of the mentioned trips arranged by Basecamp Spitsbergen.
 Basecamp takes no responsibility to any health issues, due to neglecting this advice.